 We just proved that any convex hull algorithm takes at least as much time as sorting numbers, namely $O(n \log n)$ time.
+We did so by reducing the problem of sorting to the problem of convex hulls, so a lower bound on sorting must also apply to computing convex hulls.
+This reduction technique is a general technique to derive lower bounds on the complexity of problems.

-What we also showed is that the Graham scan algorithm is worst-case time optimal.
+What we also showed is that the Graham scan algorithm is worst-case time optimal in the sense of asymptotic time complexity.